-The Mayor’s Office of Community Mental Health is committed to improving mental health outcomes for all New Yorkers and ensuring that more people can get the mental health support they need to live healthy and content lives.
+The Mayor’s Office of Community Mental Health is committed to improving mental health outcomes for all New Yorkers and ensuring that more people can get the mental health support they need to live healthy and fulfilling lives.

 Our Approach